Housing & Grants Division

-In order to protect and promote the public health, safety, and welfare of the residents, the City Council establishes a Housing and Homelessness Commission ("Commission") to provide for the planning, expansion, maintenance, conservation and rehabilitation of Evanston's housing stock.
-The Commission shall also work to maintain and expand affordable housing for Evanston's low, moderate, and middle income residents.
-The Commission will be responsive to needs for change in housing related matters to maintain a diverse residential environment throughout the community and to combat homelessness.
-The Commission will provide recommendations on funding and policies to carry out City Council priorities related to housing and homelessness.
+In order to protect and promote the public health, safety, and welfare of the residents, the City Council established a Housing and Homelessness Commission (HHC) to provide for the planning, expansion, maintenance, conservation and rehabilitation of Evanston's housing stock.
+The Commission provides recommendations on funding and policies to carry out City Council priorities related to housing and homelessness.